 If you are an avid gardener, you will quickly notice if something has disturbed your plants.
 The problem can often be in identifying what is causing the disruption, because there are so many potential suspects out there.
 So, in order to get to the bottom of it you will need to do some investigating of your own.
 This post will outline some steps that you can take that will help you figure out what has been disturbing your precious plants.

-Birds are another common pest in your garden that can wreak havoc on your plants.
+Birds Birds are another common pest in your garden that can wreak havoc on your plants.
 They will rip at your flowers, berries and fruits with their beaks and leave a substantial mess.
-There are two schools of thought when it comes to protecting against birds – repellants and physical barriers (netting).
-Both methods work well, so it is just a matter of preference on your end.
+There are two schools of thought when it comes to protecting against birds - repellents and physical barriers (netting).